UN Chief Calls For Action As Women's Rights Face Backsliding, Violence

 “The facts are clear: Women lead to peace,” he said, calling for more funding and new policies to boost women's participation and investment in women peacebuilders.

-The UN Chief also emphasised a growing digital gender divide, noting the dominance of men in digital technologies, particularly in artificial intelligence.
+The UN chief also emphasized a growing digital gender divide, noting the dominance of men in digital technologies, particularly in artificial intelligence.

 He cautioned that algorithms controlled by men might embed disparities across multiple life facets, observing that the design of systems by male leaders and technologists frequently neglects women's needs, bodies, and essential rights.